 A roof estimate lives or dies on two numbers: how many squares you are covering and how much waste you build in.
-Get the squares wrong by 8 percent and you either eat the shortage or overbuy materials that sit in your yard.
+Miss the squares by 8 percent and you either eat the shortage on a Saturday supply run or overbuy a pallet of shingles that sits in your yard until it fades.
 Roof estimating software is supposed to nail both, but plenty of tools just move the guessing from a legal pad to a screen.
-A fast plan-based takeoff can get you a first pass in minutes, then you check the pitch and quantities against the real roof.
+A fast plan-based takeoff can hand you a first pass in minutes, and then you check the pitch and quantities against the real roof.

-The rest of this guide covers how the software measures a roof, what a real bid needs beyond the material count, and how to price the job so change orders and steep-pitch surprises do not wipe out your profit.
+The rest of this guide covers how the software measures a roof, what a real bid needs beyond the shingle count, and how to price the job so change orders and steep-pitch surprises do not wipe out your profit.
+If you have been burned by a bid that looked clean on paper and bled money on the roof, this is the fix.

 We build BuildCrux, estimating and job management software for remodelers and small GCs.
 Our AI takeoff turned a full plan set into a priced estimate in about 12 minutes on an 80-page pharmaceutical tenant-improvement set that came in around $686K.
-That validation was TI work, not roofing, so on a roof we treat the AI takeoff as a fast first pass you review and adjust.
+That validation was TI work, not roofing, so on a roof we treat the AI takeoff as a fast first pass you review and adjust, never a finished bid.
 This guide sticks to what holds true on any pitched roof: measure once, price the labor honestly, and protect the number in writing.

 Why roof estimates go wrong

-Most roofing bids miss for the same handful of reasons.
-The software you pick either fixes these or hides them until the invoice does not add up.
+Most roofing bids miss for the same handful of reasons, and they repeat across every shop.
+The software you pick either fixes these or hides them until the final invoice does not add up.
+Knowing where the money leaks is the first step to plugging it.

 Measurements taken from the ground or a guess